Special cases explained: Letters, brochures, flyers - what falls under "correspondence"?

 Greenwashing: recognizing fake sustainability in companies

 Increasing environmental awareness among consumers means that environmental and social aspects are becoming ever more important in purchasing decisions.
 Sustainability has developed into a convincing sales argument.
 Companies emphasize their social commitment or advertise products as particularly environmentally friendly.
 Greenwashing is a term that is becoming increasingly important in the business world and is often used in connection with environmental compatibility.
 Companies like to present themselves as sustainable and environmentally conscious, but how can you tell the difference between real sustainability and fake sustainability?
 According to a study by TerraChoice, 95% of environmental product claims use misleading or inaccurate information.
 Greenpeace's 2023 report also shows that 63% of products advertised as 'green' do not actually meet sustainability standards.
 In our blog post, we explore the question of what greenwashing means, how companies can recognize it and what measures they should take.
+All you need to know about recognizing greenwashing in companies, you can find in our article.

 Supplier evaluation and selection: Criteria and methods